IgorDeSpi/myBocuse/README.md

 # Fullstack Group Project - my.Bocuse

-made by [Florian BERTCHI](https://github.com/Bruxellesflorian), [Bérengère CARPENTIER](https://github.com/carpentierberengere), [Elise MULUMBA](https://github.com/elisemlbr) & [Igor DE SPIRLET](https://github.com/IgorDeSpi), trainees @ Becode.
+made by [Florian BERTCHI](https://github.com/Bruxellesflorian), [Bérengère CARPENTIER](https://github.com/carpentierberengere), [Elise MULUMBA](https://github.com/elisemlbr) & [Igor DE SPIRLET](https://github.com/IgorDeSpi), trainees @ :office: Becode.

 start date : 11/01/2021
 end date : 14/01/2021

-# myBocuses - what is it ?
+# myBocuse - what is it ?
-myBocuse is the website for the learners and chefs of the Bocuses's cooking bootcamp.
+myBocuse is the website for learners and chefs of the Bocuse's cooking bootcamp.

 Through this website, they can organise *The Recette* presentations and lock a slot to do it, register their arrival and departure time, and much more.